arsi09/Raspberry-Pi-5-Simulator/README.md

 ## Getting Started

 1. Clone the repository
+2. Ensure all file, image and audio paths are correct
-2. Open inde.html in a modern web browser
+3. Open inde.html in a modern web browser
-3. Start with the Python Tutorial
+4. Start with the Python Tutorial
-4. Progress through levels by completing challenges
+5. Progress through levels by completing challenges